NixOS/nixpkgs/doc/build-helpers/testers.chapter.md

  - Move `$out` to `$out/result`, if it exists (assuming `out` is the default output)
  - Save the build log to `$out/testBuildFailure.log` (same)

-While `testBuildFailure` is designed to keep changes to the original builder's environment to a minimum, some small changes are inevitable.
+While `testBuildFailure` is designed to keep changes to the original builder's environment to a minimum, some small changes are inevitable:

  - The file `$TMPDIR/testBuildFailure.log` is present.
 It should not be deleted.
  - `stdout` and `stderr` are a pipe instead of a tty.
 This could be improved.